 - In 2022, 445 Idahoans died by suicide

 - Idaho’s suicide rate was 1.6 times higher than the national average

 - Suicide is the 9th leading cause of death in Idaho

 The goal of Southeastern Idaho Public Health’s Suicide Prevention Program is to reduce the rate of suicide by promoting awareness, providing resources, and emphasizing hope and recovery.
 We offer QPR (Question, Persuade, Refer) and Mental Health First Aid training.
 For more information on these trainings please visit: Suicide Prevention Trainings

 We hope you find the resources provided here useful in helping you and our community understand and become involved in our efforts.

 This site is NOT intended to and does NOT provide crisis intervention.
-If you are in a crisis or have concerns about someone, call the Idaho Suicide Prevention Hotline at 208-398-4357 (HELP) or text CONNECT to 741741.
+If you are in a crisis or have concerns about someone, call or text the Idaho Crisis and Suicide Hotline at 988 or text CONNECT to 741741.

 Visit the Idaho Lives Project at https://www.sde.idaho.gov/student-engagement/ilp/ to learn how Idaho is providing suicide prevention in schools.

 - Idaho Violent Death Reporting System (IdVDRS) 2014-2020 Data